manaswinidas/conferences_talks/README.md

 ## Presentations added

+#### Open Source Contributions and Opportunities
+>> *Presented at Pyladies Experience Session during PyCon India 2020 on Oct 3, 2020*

+The talk covers personal experience with open source opportunities and importance of open source contributions as a student/professional.

 #### Basics of git
 >> *Presented at a local learning session organized by Invide Developer Community on July 2, 2020*